-Study: Already shrunk by half, Swiss glaciers melting faster
+Already shrunk by half, Swiss glaciers melting faster

-GENEVA (AP) — A new study has found that Switzerland’s 1,400 glaciers lost half their total volume since the early 1930s, and researchers say the ice retreat is accelerating at a time of growing concerns about climate change.
+GENEVA — A new study has found Switzerland’s 1,400 glaciers lost half their total volume since the early 1930s, and researchers say the ice retreat is accelerating at a time of growing concerns about climate change.

-ETH Zurich, a respected federal polytechnic university, and the Swiss Federal Institute on Forest, Snow and Landscape Research on Monday announced the findings from a first-ever reconstruction of ice loss in Switzerland in the 20th century, based in part on an analysis of changes to the topography of glaciers since 1931.
+The finding comes from the first-ever 20th-century reconstruction of ice loss in Switzerland from ETH Zurich, a respected federal polytechnic university, and the Swiss Federal Institute on Forest, Snow and Landscape Research.
+The results are based in part on an analysis of changes to the topography of glaciers since 1931.

-The researchers found that ice volumes had shrunk by half over the subsequent 85 years — until 2016.
+The researchers found ice volumes had shrunk by half over the subsequent 85 years — until 2016.
 Since then, the glaciers have lost an additional 12%, over just six years.

 “Glacier retreat is accelerating.
 Closely observing this phenomenon and quantifying its historical dimensions is important because it allows us to infer the glaciers’ responses to a changing climate,” said Daniel Farinotti, a co-author of the study, which was published in scientific journal The Cryosphere.